 California customers with plug-in electric vehicle (PEV) chargers may choose to use submeters to measure their electricity use for billing.

-California customers served under a residential or non-residential rate schedule who charge a plug-in electric vehicle (PEV) at their site.
+California customers served under a residential or non-residential rate schedule who charge a plug-in electric vehicle (PEV) at their site and have acquired a company approved customer-owned (or an approved third-party-owned) PEV submeter.

 The monthly billing shall be calculated separately for the customer’s principal load and the PEV submeter load where each is billed under the applicable rate schedule.
 The customer’s principal load is the load from the company-owned meter less the PEV load.
 Once enrolled, the customer will see the monthly billing on this rate schedule starting with their next billing cycle.